 Finding edible treasures of the world only available in their home regions is becoming increasingly rarer, thanks to today’s global economy lush with specialty food importers and exporters.
 Tasting the world without leaving home is a cinch when you can order Amazonian acai on Amazon.com, grab imported Italian pastas off shelves at your local grocery store and purchase jamones from Spain from a website dedicated to spreading Spanish porky joy across the Atlantic.

-However, on a recent trip to Guatemala, I discovered a new spice, wholly unlike anything I’ve tasted: Chile Cobanero.
+However, on a recent trip to Guatemala, I encountered a new spice, wholly unlike anything I’ve tasted: Chile Cobanero.

 Sourced from the small central Guatemalan city of Cobán (population 250,000), this pepper, a hyper-regional variety of Capsicum annuum (other family members include the common chili pepper, the guajillo chile and bell peppers) is dried, smoked and pulverized to create a tongue-tickling spice similar to hot paprika.

 With a manageable heat level that dresses up pretty much any savory dish – not unlike Frank’s Hot Sauce and Sriracha – you’ll want to sprinkle chile cobanero on everything.